juliettech13/chatgpt-app/README.md

 ### 4. Test in chat

 Open a new chat, type `/acme` and press enter.
-Then ask for parking availability or refinements.
+Then ask for parking availability through the chat.

-> [!NOTE]
-> If you change the tool schema, tool description, or widget metadata, restart the server and "reconnect" the app in ChatGPT before testing again.
-You may need to delete the App and create it again if the changes are not reflected and/or restart the ngrok tunnel to get the latest changes without ChatGPT's cache.
+## Golden prompt set 🏆

+Use these prompts to validate the experience quickly:

+1. `Help me book parking for Wednesday`
+2. `How far is this from HQ?`
+3. `Is this covered?`
+4. `What’s the nearest alternative if this fills up?`
+5. `Show me only covered parking with EV charging.`
+6. `Is this lot booked?`
+7. `Book this lot.`

+These cover:

+- initial booking intent
+- in-chat follow-up questions about a selected lot
+- nearest-alternative reasoning after search
+- in-chat originated booking
+- booking-aware follow-up questions about the selected lot

-## Architecture
+## Architecture 🏡

 ### Server

-The server is implemented in [server/index.ts] and registers:
+The server is implemented in `server/index.ts` and registers:

 - three tools: `search`, `book_lot`, `refine_widget_results`
 - one UI resource: `ui://parking/parking-browser.v4.html`

-The search service in [server/lib/parking-service.ts]:
-- reads live inventory from SQLite,
-- resolves the target date, applies filters, computes distance to HQ
-- Returns:
-  - `structuredContent` for the widget
-  - concise text output for the model transcript

-The booking service in [server/lib/booking-service.ts]:
-- persists bookings in SQLite
-- enforces one booking per `bookingContextId` per date
-- decrements availability by incrementing `reserved`
-- returns refreshed results for widget-initiated updates

-Tool responsibilities are intentionally split:
+#### Tools

 - `search`
   - chat/composer discovery entrypoint